sbjessee/netsuite-field-finder/README.md

 ## Release Notes

+### 0.34
+- Fix an issue introduced in 2025.2 due to NetSuite modifying CSS and not allowing pointer events through.
+- Add capability to easily copy field ID (Thanks for the idea - @NewYears1978)
+- Stop displaying Standard Field type

 ### 0.33
 - Fix field type for custom column and custom body, which were accidentally reversed.
 Thanks @tofubear!